-In the opinion of the directors, the financial statements set out on pages 38 to 87 are properly drawn up in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act 2016 in Malaysia so as to give a true and fair view of the financial position of the Group and of the Company as at 31 May 2022 and of their financial performance and cash flows for the financial year then ended.
+In the opinion of the directors, the financial statements set out on pages 37 to 90 are properly drawn up in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the

+Companies Act 2016 in Malaysia so as to g give a true and fair view of the financial position of the Group and of the Company performance and cash flows for the financial year then ended.

-Signed on behalf of the Board of Directors in accordance with a resolution of the Board of Directors:
+Signed on behalf of the Board of Directors s in accordance with a resolution of the Board of Directors:

+Guan Kok Beng Guan Shaw Yin

-Date: 13 September 2022
+Date: 18 September 2023

-STATUTORY DECLARATION
+Statutory Declaration

-I, Guan Shaw Yin, the director primarily responsible for the financial management of Eurospan Holdings Berhad, do solemnly and sincerely declare that the financial statements set out on pages 38 to 87 are to the best of my knowledge and belief, correct and I make this solemn declaration conscientiously believing the same to be true and by virtue of the provisions of the Statutory Declarations Act, 1960.
+solemnly and sincerely declare that the fi responsible for the financial management of Eurospan Holdings Berhad , do inancial statements set out on pages 37 to 90 are to the best of my knowledge n declaration conscientiously believing the same to be true and by virtue of the ct, 1960.

-Subscribed and solemnly declared by the above named at Penang, this 13th day of September 2022.
+Subscribed and solemnly declared by the abovenamed at Penang, this 18th day of September 2023 . ) ) )

+Guan Shaw Yin

 Before me,

+·

 Goh Suan Bee No. P125 Commissioner for Oaths

-INDEPENDENT AUDITORS' REPORT
+Independent Auditors' Report